 In May of 2012, the successful EPIZONE EU Network of Excellence for Epizootic Disease Diagnosis and Control (2006-2012) turned into the European Research Group (ERG).
 It was established to keep the successful EPIZONE community together and even expand it.
 Continuing the international fruitful cooperation should also enable us to generate extra research funding.

-The formal partners of the EPIZONE Network of Excellence are the founding partners of the ERG.
-These founding partner institutes participate in cooperative research and support the ERG financially.
-Professor Wim van der Poel of the Central Veterinary Institute in the Netherlands continues to be the coordinator of EPIZONE.
+The majority of the founding partners of the former Epizone NoE together with a number of new partner institutes are the full partners, beneficiaries, of the EPIZONE ERG.
+The founding partner institutes participate in cooperative research and support the ERG financially.
+Professor Wim van der Poel of Wageningen Bioveterinary Research in the Netherlands continues to be the coordinator of EPIZONE.

 EPIZONE ERG is open to new (candidate) partners and associates.
 Read about becoming an EPIZONE member.